OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-websphere-v61/src/main/assembly/sampleapp/readme.txt

 sampleapp/dist/agentsample.ear.

-Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the OpenSSO Policy Agent 3.0 Guide for IBM Websphere Server 6.1/7.0, including the post-installation steps.
+Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the OpenAM Policy Agent 3.0 Guide for IBM Websphere Server 6.1/7.0, including the post-installation steps.

-Configure the OpenSSO server
+Configure the OpenAM server
 ----------------------------
-This agent sample application requires that the OpenSSO server is configured with the subjects and policies required by the sample application.
+This agent sample application requires that the OpenAM server is configured with the subjects and policies required by the sample application.

-On OpenSSO admin console, do the following configuration.
+On OpenAM admin console, do the following configuration.
 1. Create the following users:
     Here is the following list of users with username/password :